NDSS supports the following state-level laws and policies that aim to improve employment opportunities for people with Down syndrome.

 - Vermont – A leader in this area, Vermont began moving toward integrated employment for people with disabilities in the early 1980s with a partnership between the University of Vermont and state agencies.
 Vermont closed its last sheltered workshop in 2002.

-- The city of Seattle passed CB 119220, an ordinance that removed the authority to pay people with disabilities subminimum wage.
+- The city of Seattle, WA passed CB 119220, an ordinance that removed the authority to pay people with disabilities subminimum wage.
 The state of Washington still allows subminimum wage statewide.

 NDSS supports the efforts of the US Department of Labor, Office of Disability Employment Policy, to further the Employment First philosophy.
 Employment First is a framework for systems change based on the belief that all people, including those with disabilities, should have full access to integrated employment in their community.
 Click here to read about the Department of Labor’s efforts to encourage and assist states to align their policies, resources and service delivery to enable integrated employment for people with disabilities.
 See below for a link to a map showing states that have some type of Employment First initiative.